yotann/bcdb/docs/memodb/json.md

 the name `"float"` and a value which is a JSON number.

-Implementations do **not** need to support floating-point infinities and NaNs, which are not allowed in MemoDB nodes.
+Implementations do **not** need to support floating-point infinities and NaNs, which are not allowed in MemoDB Nodes.

 #### Rationale